churchill-lab/emase/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If we have F1 hybrids with parental genetic variants information, one can use Seqnature to build strain specific genomes and extract diploid transcriptome.
+If we have F1 hybrids with parental genetic variants information, one can use g2gtools to build strain specific genomes and extract diploid transcriptome.
-RNA-seq alignment bam file obtained by aligbning RNA-seq reads to the diploid transcriptome is used as input for EMASE.
+RNA-seq alignment bam file obtained by aligning RNA-seq reads to the diploid transcriptome is used as input for EMASE.

 Personalized ASE analysis in Human